 Designated BNAs largely take the form of estuaries on the east, south and southwest coast of England and Wales.
 Within BNAs targeted commercial fishing for bass is prohibited for all or part of the year (depending on the site).
 However, there remain many unknowns regarding how effective these protected areas are at protecting juvenile fish, and what habitats or features are important to juvenile bass within estuaries.

-A total of 146 bass have been tagged with small acoustic transmitter tags, which emit a unique “ping” every 60 to 90 seconds.
+A total of 146 bass have been tagged with small acoustic transmitter tags, which emit a unique “ping” approximately every 90 seconds.
 These pings can be detected by series of strategically placed acoustic receivers which have been distributed around three designated BNAs in Devon, namely the Dart and Taw/Torridge estuaries, and Salcombe Harbour.
 With this system deployed we are able to monitor the movement of these tagged fish continuously over the duration of the project (2 years).

 The data from the project will greatly increase our knowledge of bass movements within inshore and estuarine habitats, as well as inform management of bass within, and adjacent to designated Bass Nursery Areas.

 Many thanks to Dart Harbour & Navigation Authority, Salcombe Harbour Authority and North Devon Fishermen’s Association for providing logistical support and tagging venues for the project.
 We are also indebted to the Bass Anglers Sportfishing Society (B.A.S.S) and local anglers at each of the study sites who made the tagging possible.